-The effective tax rate for the three months ended December 31, 2003 was approximately 43.3% as compared to 47.3% for the same period of fiscal 2002.
-The effective tax rate for the first quarter of fiscal 2004 was primarily impacted by non-recognition of tax benefits for operating losses in certain foreign locations.
-The Company has not recognized the tax benefit of these operating losses because it is likely that all or a portion of the operating losses will not be realized.
-The effective tax rate for the first quarter of fiscal 2003 was primarily impacted by non-recognition of tax benefits for operating losses in certain foreign locations and recognition of a valuation allowance for foreign tax credits.
-The improvement in the effective tax rate for the first three months of fiscal 2004, as compared to the same period of fiscal 2003, resulted primarily from recognition of research and development credits, extraterritorial income exclusion benefits and expected utilization of foreign tax credits.
+The effective tax rate for the second quarter of fiscal 2004 was approximately 42.6% as compared to 62.5% for the same period of fiscal 2003.
+The effective tax rate for the six months ended March 31, 2004 was approximately 43.0% as compared to 57.3% for the same period of fiscal 2003.
+The effective tax rate for the second quarter and first six months of fiscal 2004 was primarily impacted by non-recognition of tax benefits for operating losses in certain foreign locations.
+The Company has not recognized the tax benefit of these operating losses because it is likely that all or a portion of the benefit from these operating losses will not be realized.
+The effective tax rate for the second quarter and first six months of fiscal 2003 was primarily impacted by non-recognition of tax benefits for operating losses in certain foreign locations and recognition of a valuation allowance for foreign tax credits.
+The improvement in the effective tax rate for the second quarter and first six months of fiscal 2004, as compared to the same periods of fiscal 2003, resulted primarily from recognition of research and development credits, extraterritorial income exclusion benefits and expected utilization of foreign tax credits.